 Which medical conditions have been affected most?

-Unfortunately the changes are currently mor or less the same across the board so regardless of your medical condition.
+Unfortunately, the changes are currently more or less the same across the board so regardless of your medical condition.
 Recent news based on statistics has shown that there are certain medical conditions specifically linked to being higher risk because of Coronavirus.

 Higher risk medical conditions include:

 - Diabetes: Due to the added complications that diabetes brings around cardiovascular risks and other stresses on the body.
-It has been suggested that this specifically causes an elevated risk if contracting COVID-19
+It has been suggested that this species causes an elevated risk if contracting COVID-19

 - Respiratory Conditions: There are a number of major respiratory conditions which have also been identified to be specifically higher risk, these include conditions such as Asthma